winesapOS/winesapOS/README.md

 | root | root |
 | winesap | winesap |

-On the secure image, the `winesap` user, the `root` user, and the LUKS encryption key are forced changed as part of the first-time setup.
-The default LUKS encyrption password is `password`.
+On the secure image, the `winesap` user and the `root` user are forced changed as part of the first-time setup.

 #### Mac Boot